Bloodhound Gang: Onstage antics

 The band caused controversy in 2006 when they started using a "golden shower" act onstage during a cover of Depeche Mode's song "Enjoy the Silence" at Rock am Ring and Pinkpop.

 During a concert in Kyiv on July 30, 2013, Hasselhoff desecrated a Ukrainian flag by urinating on it.
 The incident drew outrage from local politicians, and the band faced criminal charges of hooliganism.
 During a concert in Odesa a few days later, Hasselhoff stuffed a Russian flag down the front of his pants and pulled it out of the back while telling the crowd "don't tell Putin".
 The band's Russian show in Anapa was cancelled and the band members were assaulted at the airport, including being pelted with eggs and rotten tomatoes.
 An American flag was also trampled and spat on.
 Vladimir Markin of the Investigative Committee of Russia said that the department was prepared to file criminal charges if prosecutors thought they had a case.
 Hasselhoff publicly apologized for the profanation of a state symbol of Russia, but the band members were still forced to immediately cancel their Russian stay and their visas were summarily cancelled.
 They left Russia from Sheremetyevo International Airport on August 3.

 Musical style

 Musically, the Bloodhound Gang has been described as alternative rock, comedy rock, and rap rock.
 Other, less common labels include punk rock, pop-punk, alternative metal, funk metal, rap metal, nu metal, and hip-hop in general.

-The band is known for its crude lyrics that are full of sexual innuendos.
+The band is known for its crude lyrics that are full of sexual innuendo.